jameslawler/notes/docs/portuguese-language/verbs/nascer.md

 2. Origin:

-   - Portuguese: Nascer em uma cidade - ex: Eu nasci em Lisboa.
+   - Portuguese: Nascer numa cidade - ex: Eu nasci em Lisboa.
    - English: Be born in a city - e.g: I was born in Lisbon.

 3. Natural Phenomenon: